open-traffic-generator/ixia-c/deployments/k8s/readme.md

 ### Deploy Topology and Run Tests (Stateless traffic on eth0)

-1. Deploy topology consisting of two Ixia-c port pods and one Ixia-c controller pod
+1. Deploy topology consisting of two Ixia-c port pods and one KENG controller pod

     Topology manifests are kept inside `overlays/two-traffic-ports-eth0` which specifies `port1` and `port2`.
     * iptables rule is configured on both ports to drop UDP/TCP packets destined for ports 7000-8000